 Frequently Asked Questions

-Clear answers to the most common questions people ask after a death in the UK.
-If you cannot find what you are looking for, our personalised checklist will give you guidance tailored to your specific situation.
+Clear, honest answers to the questions people most often ask us after losing someone.
+If you cannot find what you need here, our personalised checklist will give you guidance tailored to your specific situation.

 Last reviewed: March 2026.
 See our editorial policy for how we maintain accuracy.